The Basics of Benzos: What To Know About the Differences Between Xanax and Clonazepam

 What Is Xanax Addiction?

-Xanax addiction doesn’t occur when your body has become dependent on Xanax, although dependency can increase the risk of addiction because of the long period of use, but when you begin to use the drug more than your doctor has recommended or attempt to procure it illegally beyond your prescription.
+Xanax addiction doesn’t necessarily occur when your body has become dependent on the drug, although dependency can increase the risk of addiction.
+Addiction occurs when you begin to use the drug more than your doctor has recommended or attempt to procure it illegally beyond your prescription.

 Getting off of the drug for people who are dependent requires a tapering process.
 Xanax addiction happens when people use the medication in ways that a physician has not instructed them to — like taking too much at once, taking it when it is not needed, or taking it for recreational purposes.